wombleton/gitlaw-nz/acts/P/Policing Act 2008.md

     *   (e) the powers of a constable under [sections 32][45] and [33][46] of this Act:

-    *   (ea) the powers of a constable under [section 11][310] of the Search and Surveillance Act 2012:
+    *   (ea) the powers of a constable under [section 11][313] of the Search and Surveillance Act 2012:

     *   (f) the powers of a constable to search a person in the lawful custody of the Police:

     *   (g) the powers of a constable to transport, or accompany during transport, a person in the lawful custody of the Police to or from any destination.

-    Schedule 1 clause 4(e): amended, on 1 October 2012, by [section 336(5)][213] of the Search and Surveillance Act 2012 (2012 No 24).
+    Schedule 1 clause 4(e): amended, on 1 October 2012, by [section 336(5)][215] of the Search and Surveillance Act 2012 (2012 No 24).

-    Schedule 1 clause 4(ea): inserted, on 1 October 2012, by [section 336(6)][213] of the Search and Surveillance Act 2012 (2012 No 24).
+    Schedule 1 clause 4(ea): inserted, on 1 October 2012, by [section 336(6)][215] of the Search and Surveillance Act 2012 (2012 No 24).

-##### 5

-*   The power in clause 4(b) does not include the power to stop a vehicle under [section 121][311] of the Search and Surveillance Act 2012\.
+*   5 The power in clause 4(b) does not include the power to stop a vehicle under section 121 of the Search and Surveillance Act 2012\.

-    Schedule 1 clause 5: amended, on 1 October 2012, by [section 336(7)][213] of the Search and Surveillance Act 2012 (2012 No 24).
+    Schedule 1 clause 5: amended, on 1 October 2012, by [section 336(7)][215] of the Search and Surveillance Act 2012 (2012 No 24).

-##### 6

-*   For the purpose of clause 4(d), whatever state of mind is necessary in order for the arrest to be lawfully made, it is sufficient if the constable who authorises the arrest to be made has that state of mind.
+*   6 For the purpose of clause 4(d), whatever state of mind is necessary in order for the arrest to be lawfully made, it is sufficient if the constable who authorises the arrest to be made has that state of mind.

-##### 7

-*   The power in clause 4(g) includes the custody, control, and supervision of the detainee during the transport and any custody, control, and supervision while the detainee is at any place to or from which the detainee is transported (other than a prison or police station) that is incidental to the transport.
+*   7 The power in clause 4(g) includes the custody, control, and supervision of the detainee during the transport and any custody, control, and supervision while the detainee is at any place to or from which the detainee is transported (other than a prison or police station) that is incidental to the transport.

     ###### Example